melody-sylvestre/iot-devices-management-app/README.md

 ## Design

-I have designed this API around 3 core concepts: flexibility, maintainability, robustness, easy-to-use.
+I have designed this API around 3 core concepts: flexibility, maintainability and robustness.

 ### Flexibility